ReflectionsProjections/rp2013/_posts/news/2013-06-23-new-website.md

 img: '/images/posts/new-website.png'
 ---

 Welcome to our shiny new website!
 Hopefully it will be a bit more informative than the landing page we have had up for the past few months.
-I apologize for the delay in getting this site online.
+We apologize for the delay in getting this site online.

 <br />